iterati/lumino/README.md

 * SingleMode - Uses a single prime with no accelerometer magic.
 * DualMode - Can be configured to switch between primes based on speed or tilt along the X, Y, or Z axes.
-* TriMode (Tilt) - Can be configured to switch between three primes based on tilt along the X or Y axes.
+* TriTilt - Can be configured to switch between three primes based on tilt along the X or Y axes.
-* Speeder - Three primes change based on speed (slow, medium, fast)
+* TriSpeed - Three primes change based on speed (slow, medium, fast)
 * TiltMorph - Hue slowly cycles along the color wheel.
 The light's roll alters the hue and the pitch changes the strobe timings.

 ## Primes